Get Tech Tips

 I walked into my first real job interview in the HVAC trade.
 The manager was a guy named Ernie, and he walked me out to the warehouse.

-Quick warning.. guys named Ernie are tough.
-Don't mess with dude named Ernie.
+Quick warning: guys named Ernie are tough.
+Don't mess with a dude named Ernie.

-He walked up to a box, snatched a pen out of his shirt pocket and scribbled a circle, 3 dots and three numbers on it while grunting “which is common, start and run”
+He walked up to a box, snatched a pen out of his shirt pocket, and scribbled a circle, three dots, and three numbers on it while grunting, “Which is common, start, and run?”

 While I may have had almost zero practical knowledge of air conditioning, this was one thing I HAD actually learned in school.

-Here is how I remember this (let the mockery begin)
+Here is how I remember which winding resistance is which (let the mockery begin):

-Running is hard also… but not as hard as starting, so it has a resistance less than start.
+Running is hard too—but it's not as hard as starting, so it has less resistance than Start.

 Common is easy—being common requires the lowest resistance.

 So, common to run is the least, and start to run is the most.

 When read like a book (top left to bottom right), the orientation is usually—if not always—Common, Start, then Run.
 Many techs remember that with the phrase, “Can She Run?”